yetanothertw/write-the-docs-ireland/meeting-notes-27-06-19.md

 **Meeting Minutes:**

 The following are some of the topics we briefly discussed and want to learn more about:
-* Discussions on Style Guides (use of Gerund vs Imperative mood in procedure/task based topics)
+* Discussions on Style Guides (use of gerund vs imperative mood in procedure/task based topics)
 * Interest in information security and accessibility (ISO standards)
 * Privacy policies around social networks
 * Grammar structure/style guides